Understand the Baby Activity Skill API

 - Data management directives

-- The data management directives allow a customer to add data.
+- The data management directives allow a user to add data.
 The data management directives are optional if voice interaction is not required.
-For example, a smart device can add data without a customer utterance.
+For example, a smart device can add data without a user utterance.

 - Timer directives